Domestic student enrolment process

 All students are required to pay a Student Services and Amenities Fee (SSA Fee).
 Australian students and some New Zealand students are eligible to defer this payment by completing a Request for SA-HELP form.
 JCU recommends that you complete this form, even if you plan to pay the SSA fee up front.
 The Request for SA-HELP form can act as a safety net in case you miss a payment in the future.

-To complete this form, in eStudent select the My Commonwealth Assistance tab, and open the Request for SA-HELP form.
-You will need your Tax File Number to complete your details.
+To complete this form, in MyStudent select the My Study tile, click Manage my Course under the relevant course and Government Assistance on the side menu.
+Click Add to submit the Request for SA-HELP form.
+You will need your Tax File Number to complete your details

-Your options are different depending on whether you are an undergraduate or postgraduate student.
+Your options are different depending on whether you are an undergraduate or a postgraduate student.
 Locate the instructions below that apply to you:

 Undergraduate students